greymass/vaulta-dev/documents/stage-1.md

 **Note**: This organization is NOT responsible for network activities like marketing or communications.
 This organization is exclusively responsible for off-chain asset management.

+### VNT Board Powers

+The Board of Directors, when consensus is reached, can grant access to non-financial assets to third parties.
+These assets include:

+- Management of social media accounts
+- Domain name management
+- Access to operational services (Github, Google Workspace, etc.)
+- Other non-financial shared resources

+**Important limitations**:
+- The board cannot speak for the network
+- The board does not represent the network in public communications
+- Financial assets can only be used for asset maintenance (legal, domains, services, compliance); other purposes require 15 of 21 Block Producers to approve

 ### VNT Board of Directors

-The organization will be managed by a group of known individuals.
+The transition team will select the first Board of Directors.
 These individuals must have a vested interest in securing the network and its assets.

-The initial VNT leadership will depend on the structure of the entity.
-The transition team will determine this.
+Block Producers agree to the transition team and their board selection process by signing MSIG 2.
+This signature represents network consensus on the process.

-Ideal candidates for potential board members include:
+Ideal candidates for board members include:

 - Representatives of network-funded organizations
 - Block Producers

-The board can be changed at any time through [network consensus](#understanding-network-ownership).
-The transition team will explore enforcement options.
+The board can be changed at any time by Block Producers through [network consensus](#understanding-network-ownership) (15 of 21 Block Producers must agree).
+The transition team will explore enforcement options to ensure this can happen smoothly.
 This may be through the organization's bylaws or through board member agreements.
-If possible, this will be implemented.

 ### VNT Funding